DaggerDev/PH-Favorited-Gif-Downloader/README.md

 and then using a web scraping tool to make sense out of all the data.

 📄 There's some other things I would like to add to the tool like saving the webm's to a folder, and creating a log of the gif ID's so if someone moves the webm's out of the folder it won't see them missing and decide to redownload the same webm.

+📄 *This works as a CLI by the way...*